 As a "foreign private issuer," we have the option to follow certain home country corporate governance practices rather than those of the NYSE, provided that we disclose the requirements we are not following and describe the home country practices we are following.
-We intend to rely on this "foreign private issuer exemption" with respect to NYSE rules for shareholder meeting quorums.
+We intend to rely on this "foreign private issuer exemption" with respect to NYSE rules for shareholder meeting quorums and NYSE rules requiring shareholder approval.
 See Item 6.C.
 "Board Practices - Corporate Governance Practices."
 We may in the future elect to follow Israeli practices with regard to other matters.
 As a result, our shareholders may not have the same protections afforded to shareholders of companies that are subject to all corporate governance rules of the NYSE.